Rod Strickland: San Antonio Spurs (1990–1992)

-Knowing that having both Jackson and Strickland play for the same position would not work, the Knicks dealt Strickland to the San Antonio Spurs for veteran Maurice Cheeks in the middle of the 1989–1990 season.
+The Knicks dealt Strickland to the San Antonio Spurs for veteran Maurice Cheeks in the middle of the 1989–1990 season.
 Strickland flourished in San Antonio.
 The Spurs went 18–6 with him in the starting lineup.
 He led the Spurs in assists 26 times and averaged 12.3 points and 11.2 assists in 10 playoff games.

 In the 1990–91 season Strickland lived up to his expectations as an exciting performer when he was healthy.
 He missed 24 games that year because of a sore ankle and a broken bone in his right hand.
 In the 58 games he played, Strickland averaged 13.8 points and 8.0 assists, shooting .482 from the field and .763 from the free throw line.
 He led the Spurs in assists 46 times and in steals 30 times.
 Strickland finished the year tied with Terry Porter for 12th in the NBA in assists.
 In a four-game series loss to the Golden State Warriors in the first round of the 1991 NBA playoffs, he posted 18.8 points, 5.3 rebounds, 8.8 assists, and 2.25 steals in 42.0 minutes per game.

 Starting the 1991–92 NBA season in a contract dispute with the Spurs management, Strickland did not play in the first 24 games of the season.
 He finally signed on December 23, then started 54 of 57 games and averaged 13.8 points, 8.6 assists, 4.6 rebounds, and 2.07 steals in 36.0 minutes per game.
 He scored in double figures 48 times and scored 20 or more points on eight occasions.
 He notched a then career-high 28 points against the Indiana Pacers on February 6 and made a career-high 19 assists versus the Minnesota Timberwolves on March 3.
 Strickland started two playoff games against the Phoenix Suns before missing the third with a broken bone in his left hand.
 The Suns swept the series in three games.